This Oil Spill Has Been Leaking Into The Gulf For 14 Years

 A giant containment dome

-Earlier this year, the Coast Guard began hiring contractors to try to stop the spill by dropping a giant metal containment dome over the wells, in order to collect the leaking oil.
+Earlier this year, the Coast Guard began hiring contractors to try to stop the spill by dropping a giant metal containment dome over the wells in order to collect the leaking oil.
 Taylor Energy says this could make the leak worse, so it has sued the Coast Guard.

 Neither the government nor the company agreed to go on record, saying litigation is ongoing.